 Try this delicious Momentous Essential Protein powder.
-It’s smooth and flavorful, plus it’s the go-to brand for professional athletes with its NSF for sport certification.
-It contains a pea and rice protein mix, and you’re getting 20 grams of protein per serving!
+It’s smooth and has great taste, plus it’s the go-to brand for professional athletes with its NSF for sport certification.
+It contains a pea and rice protein blend, and you’re getting 20 grams of protein per serving!
 This brand comes in two flavors; chocolate and vanilla chai.
 Yum!

 Is Pea Protein Healthy?

 Yes, pea protein is incredible and healthy!
 It’s slowly becoming a favorite protein source of mine.
 Here are some benefits of plant-based protein powder:

 - It contains all nine essential amino acids and branched-chain amino acids

 - High in iron and low in fat

 - High protein intake is good for heart health